 In one way or another, the performance and reliability of millions of modern products depend on silicones.

-For example, silicones give modern personal care products essential qualities which we take for granted today and they are also found in thousands of industrial applications.
-In aerospace applications, for instance, silicone products increase the lifespan of vital components, while in railway locomotives they provide tough, long-lasting motor insulation and lubricants for bearings.
+From healthcare to energy to construction, silicones are found in thousands of applications which we take for granted today.
+For example, silicones facilitate large wind turbines with greater energy potential and they are also found in thousands of industrial applications.
+In healthcare, for instance, silicone products are used in prosthetics improving our quality of life, while in railway locomotives they provide tough, long-lasting motor insulation and lubricants for bearings.

 To learn about how these products are regulated, visit the Health and Safety section.